 The Human Resource Development (HRD) and skills training strategy systems design and delivery will be focussed on enabling the upliftment of skills in the various functions and on various levels in the organisation.
 The implementation process will be a continuation of:

+Develop HRD Strategy

 A skills development system and supportive internal structures to ensure sustainability.

 Continue baseline work required to identify skills required per role in the